 You can book and manage your flight reservation using Spirit Airlines mobile app on Apple or Android.
 If you have any questions about bookings and managing your reservations within the program, call Spirit Airlines at 801-401-2222.

 20. How can I save by booking a Spirit ticket at the airport?

 You can actually save upwards of $19 per ticket if you book at the airport, strangely enough — this is contrary to most of Spirit’s policies where speaking to someone at the airport incurs a fee.

 Because airlines have to pay a federal excise task on base fares, Spirit tries to avoid having to pay this tax by adding on an $18.99 passenger usage fee to tickets booked over the phone or online.
-This fee isn’t taxes, and since booking by phone or online, it will be included in the vast majority of booking scenarios.
+This fee is not a tax and is included in the vast majority of online and phone booking scenarios.

 Spirit is able to increase what is essentially the fare of the ticket without incurring the additional tax.
 You can actually avoid this $18.99 charge by booking at the airport.
 When you arrive at the airport, just stand in line to speak to a customer service representative.
 It’s a way you can get around this nuisance fee.

 When you get to the counter, let them know your preferred travel dates and routing and they’ll price out the itinerary for you, less the $18.99 fee.
 While this does save you money on your ticket cost, you need to weigh the cost of driving to the airport and getting this done, which could be more expensive than just paying the fee at home.

 There are many nuances to booking Spirit tickets, but with a little know-how, it’s easy to figure things out and save a few bucks in the process.

 Spirit really can save you a ton of money when you travel, and understanding its processes and policies will help you maximize the experience and not overpay.